biojs/generator-biojs-webcomponents/generators/app/templates/README.md

 1. Clone the repo
 2. `cd <%= toolNameComputer %>` and then `npm install` to install dependencies.

 All of the editable source files for css and js are in `src`.
-To bundle for prod, run the following commands:
+To bundle for prod, run the following commands in the given order:

 #### CSS